tomren1/dither-with-css/README.md

 # dithering-with-css
-SVG filter to create dithering effect for CSS
+SVG filter for creating a dithering effect in CSS.

 ## SVG Filter